jsfaint/gen_tags.vim/README.md

 GNU Global will generate **GTAGS**, **GRTAGS** and **GPATH** under the project folder.

-This plugin contains two vim script.
+This plugin contains two vim scripts.

 1. `gen_tags.vim`

     This is the old script which support ctags and cscope.

 2. `gen_gtags.vim`

     GNU Global support, this script can be used indenpendently.

 ##Commands